What is the Best Alcohol for Asian Flush?

-Even if you don't suffer from Asian Flush, or alcohol flush reaction, these beers are a great option if you're looking to cut down on your alcohol intake, or just want to avoid a hangover all-together.
+Even if you don't suffer from Asian Flush, or alcohol flush reaction, these beers are a great option if you're looking to cut down on your alcohol intake, or just want to avoid a 2-day hangover.

 Budweiser Prohibition (0.0%) - Lots of drinkers claim this non-alcoholic Budweiser tastes just like the original, which is great to hear!
 This one is best severed very cold to get that Bud-taste.
 Soon you'll forget you're not drinking real beer.

 Nirvana Kosmic Stout (0.0%) - London-based independent craft brewing company Nirvana launched their non-alcoholic beer Kosmic Stout.
 You'll taste hints of vanilla and chocolate followed by a smooth malted hop base.
 It's definitely a great choice for something different without having any alcohol content.